zzhikai/tp/docs/UserGuide.md

 view NAME
 ```
 * You must provide an exact match of an applicant's full name in order to view their details.<br>
-  e.g. if an applicant's full name is `Steve Jobs`, and the command provided is `view Steve` then LinkedOUT will not
+  e.g. If an applicant's full name is `Steve Jobs`, and the command provided is `view Steve` then LinkedOUT will not
-  display `Steve Jobs`' details. <br>
+  display `Steve Jobs`'s details. <br>
 * The view command is case-insensitive. <br>
   e.g `hans` will match `Hans`.
 * Only full name will be matched. <br>